 Vitamin D is an essential vitamin for normal bone growth.
 It helps in the absorption of calcium and phosphate from the intestines, thereby maintaining their normal levels in the blood.
 It also helps to prevent osteoporosis in older individuals.

-: Periods of growth like infancy and adolescence require additional vitamin D, which if not available, can result in deficiency.
-Kidney disease
+- Increased requirement of vitamin D: Periods of growth like infancy and adolescence require additional vitamin D, which if not available, can result in deficiency.

 Deficiency of vitamin D results in a condition called rickets in children and osteomalacia in adults.
 Rickets results in soft bones and bony deformities.
 Adults with osteomalacia are prone to fractures.